odoo/documentation/odoo_sh/getting_started/branches.rst

 Development
 -----------
-Development branches create new databases using the demo data and to run the unit tests.
+Development branches create new databases using the demo data to run the unit tests.
 The modules installed and tested by default are the ones included in your branches.
 You can change this list of modules to install in your projects settings.